By Arturo Galindo, Cert. Nutritional Therapist

 Many experts think the Food and Nutrition Board has a clear bias towards vitamins.

-One of these experts is Linus Paling and others who think that the Board is not willing to examine the evidence on the therapeutic value of the proper use of vitamins, including vitamin C.
+There's no desire to look at the evidence on the therapeutic value of the proper use of vitamins... including vitamin C.

-Here's more information on the vitamin C RDA and the method used to set vitamin C recommendations.
+Here's more information on the vitamin C RDA ... and the method used to set vitamin C recommendations.

 The book How to Lie with Statistics explains many of these tricks.
 It shows how it is possible to bias the presentation of hard numerical data.